sergiimk/rxpython/README.md

 </code>
 </pre>

-You can also use simpler factory function for futures, passing executor object in square brackets.
+You can also use simpler factory function for futures passing executor object to it.

 <pre>
 <code>